-They shared the addresses of new BBSes they had found with interesting political debates and most importantly, gossip about various personalities in the Union and abroad.
-They both agreed to rent out some minicomputers from the library and coordinate so they could participate in the discussions together.
+They shared the addresses of new BBSes they had found with interesting political debates and most importantly, gossip about various personalities in the Union and even some abroad.
+They both agreed to rent out some minicomputers from the library and coordinate so they could participate in online discussions together.
 Perhaps more to cause others grief than to actually enrich themselves.

 Karuniya had been visiting the botanical garden often.
 “It’s where I vent.”
 She said.

 For her part, Murati had taken out more books from the library.

 Real, limestone paper books and not just a minicomputer loaded with text files.
 She was fascinated with the old books.
 Many of them even included Imperial history.
 As a collection of colonies that had once been under Imperial rule, the Union was particularly concerned with the Imbrian Empire of Nocht, and its detritus could still be found there.
 It fascinated Murati; maybe even more than the vast world beyond the Empire.
 More than the Republic of Alaize or Hanwa or Yuelu; the Empire, the great enemy to be defeated.

 “Did you know there was a homosexual Emperor?”
 Murati asked amid the conversation.

 “I’m not surprised, I mean, I’m a homosexual and I’m right here too.”

 Karuniya cracked a little grin.
 Murati laughed, seeing her exaggerated expression.

 She felt a little melancholy, talking to Karuniya like this.

 They were on the cusp of a parting.
 Their every interaction had an undertone of desperation.